AlexFr062/samples/STM32/startup_code/readme.md

 &_sidata     0x80019ac
 ```

 We can see that `g_data` variable is in the beginning of the .data section.
 Open Memory window from address `0x2000000`, it shows `040302A1`, which is initiall `g_data` value, with Little Endian correction.
 This is writable memory area in SRAM.
 Change the memory address to `0x80019ac`, it shows `040302A1` again.
 This is flash memory, mapped to the process virtual address.
 This address is read-only.
-The bebinning of the flash memory is mapped to `0x800000`, so I expect to see the same value in executable file, with offset `0x19ac`.
+The beginning of the flash memory is mapped to `0x800000`, so I expect to see the same value in executable file, with offset `0x19ac`.

-By default, exclpse project generates executable in `elf` format.
-THis is not what we need, since ut contains an executable code with some additional information.
-We an ask Eclipse to produce a `bin` file: Project - Properties - C/C++ Bulild->Settings->Tool Settings->MCU Post Build outputs.
+By default, STM32CubeIDE project generates an executable in `elf` format.
+This is not what we need, since it contains an executable code with some additional information.
+We an ask STM32CubeIDE to produce a `bin` file: Project - Properties - C/C++ Bulild->Settings->Tool Settings->MCU Post Build outputs.
 Check "Convert to binary fle":
 ![Build binary](../../images/binary.png)